Recovery room (PACU)

 When you are in your room:

-- The nurses will greet you and help you move into your bed.
+- The nurses will greet you.
+They will help you move into your bed.

 - You may have a small tube in your bladder called a Foley catheter.
-We measure how much urine you are making and how well your kidneys are working.
+This measures how much urine you make.

 - You will have an IV in your arm to give you fluid.